1st Maine Cavalry Regiment: "The Disaster"

 As the column had moved out, Douty had mounted his horse and rode toward the head of the Vermont companies to join Collins.
-Before passing the last company, the column had already broken into a gallop and "was charging up the pike amid a shower of shell and bullets."
+Before passing the last company, the column had already broken into a gallop and "was charging up the pike amid a shower of shell and bullets".
 He found the dust so thick that he could see nothing but what was close by him.
 He began seeing men and horses strewn on the wayside.
 By the time he reached the third company from the end, Company M, the bodies of horses and men, alive and dead, were contained so tightly that they could not continue, and men started retreating.
 The battalion spilled over the stonewalls and into the surrounding fields cutting their way through the rebels.
 Many Maine men were unhorsed by the collision with those ahead of them as well as by rebel artillery and musketry.
 Many these were taken prisoner by Wheat's "Louisiana Tigers" in Taylor's Brigade.
 Many took off on foot to try to escape.
-Luckily for those who were able to put some distance between themselves and the enemy, the presence of abandoned wagons from Banks' train loaded with supplies provided a welcome distraction as more and more of Trimble's and Taylor's left the firing line to men rifle through it.
-This gave Douty and his men the chance escape.
+Luckily for those who were able to put some distance between themselves and the enemy, the presence of abandoned wagons from Banks' train loaded with supplies provided a welcome distraction as more and more of Trimble's and Taylor's men left the firing line to rifle through it.
+This gave Douty and his men the chance to escape.
 The woods surrounding the fields were noticeably absent of any underbrush that could hide the escaping troopers as they darted between the trunks of the oak trees.
-While Ashby's cavalry were able to capture some mor of the dismounted men, the Maine horseman found that by using pistols and sabers in small groups, they were able to fend off their pursuers who eventually ceased pursuit to join the infantry in the plundering the abandoned wagons.
+While Ashby's cavalry were able to capture some more of the dismounted men, the Maine horseman found that by using pistols and sabers in small groups, they were able to fend off their pursuers who eventually ceased pursuit to join the infantry in the plundering the abandoned wagons.

 Douty gathered what men he could and pulled back into Middletown.
 He reformed his command in the center of town.
 A company of Ewell's infantry formed up at the southern end of town and opened fire on the New England cavalrymen.
 LTCOL Douty pulled his men back out of their range and turned left down the side-streets and rode west out of Middletown out of sight of the rebels.
 Eventually, he turned his group north the Middle Road and found Hatch and the brigade after a two-mile gallop.